nsnam/ns-3-dev-git/src/tap-bridge/doc/tap.rst

 not be changeable to suit ns-3.
 For example, a particular VM scheme may create virtual "vethx" or "vmnetx" devices that appear local to virtual hosts.
-In order to connect to such systems, one would need to manually create TAP devices on the host system and brigde these TAP devices to the existing (VM) virtual devices.
+In order to connect to such systems, one would need to manually create TAP devices on the host system and bridge these TAP devices to the existing (VM) virtual devices.
 The job of the Tap Bridge in this case is to extend the bridge to join a ns-3 net device.